datacenter/aci-tac-scripts/README.md

 For ACI fabrics running pre-5.2, the `collect TacOutput` script can be used to collect extended fault, events and audits for RCA.

 If your ACI Fabric is running 5.2+, instead use the [trigger tacoutput](https://techzone.cisco.com/t5/Application-Centric/Guide-to-collect-Tech-Support-and-TAC-requested-outputs-for-ACI/ta-p/1341503#toc-hId--1445615761) command from any APIC.

+## Access Log Analyzer

+For APICs, this script can be run to scan the latest access.log file and produce a summary output.

+This script should be used while troubleshooting issues related to a slow APIC UI experience.